andystevenson/wwsc/apps/timesheets/src/public/manual/MANUAL.md

 In order to help you understand the shifts you've worked recently you can have a look at your shift history.

-Once you login, click on the history button and you will see the following.
+Once you login, click on the "history" button and you will see the following.

 <img alt="history page" src="history.webp" width="500px">